As an employer, are you seeking to build and retain a skilled workforce to help reach your business goals?

 The new Skilled Migrant Employment Register is a free initiative that can link employers with job opportunities and skilled migrants who have indicated they are seeking employment, to build WA's workforce.

-The State Government has announced a range of new initiatives to build a skilled workforce for Western Australia's in-demand building and construction industry, to commence on 1 July 2023.
+The State Government has announced a range of new initiatives to build a skilled workforce for Western Australia's in-demand building and construction industry.

 Support for employers

 The Jobs and Skills WA website offers useful information, templates, links and resources for employers, businesses and industry around key areas such as workforce planning, recruitment, training and retention as well as financial support and incentives that are available.

 Depending on your requirements, you may be able to sponsor workers on either a temporary visa or a permanent visa.

 Employer nomination scheme (subclass 186)